RUB-SysSec/antifuzz/README.md

 See antifuzz.tpl.h for more comparison functions.

 ### 5.
-If you have more data that you want to protect from symbolic execution, use
+If you have more data that you want to protect from symbolic execution, use:

     antifuzz_encrypt_decrypt_buf(char *ptr, size_t fileSize)

-which does an in-memory encryption and decryption of your data.